Skip to main content

 }

-Notice the reference to the proof in the parameter list as well as a reference to another function for the hash (this.hash()).
+Notice the reference to proof in the parameter list and to this.hash() for hashing.

-Let's first take a look at the hash function.
-To create a hash of the previously used block, we'll use HMAC SHA256 with a secret.
-And luckily we can use the crypto package to achieve this, so make sure that first this package is imported:
+Let’s look at the hash function first.
+To create a hash of the previous block, we’ll use HMAC SHA256 with a secret.
+The crypto package handles this, so make sure it’s imported:

 const crypto = require('crypto');